mehulagg/gitlab/doc/integration/jenkins.md

 1. Enter the **Username** and **Password** if your Jenkins server requires authentication.
 1. Click **Test settings and save changes**.
 GitLab tests the connection to Jenkins.

+### Option 2: Webhook

+1. In the configuration of your Jenkins job, in the GitLab configuration section, click **Advanced**
+1. Click the **Generate** button under the **Secret Token** field
+1. Copy the resulting token, and save the job configuration
+1. In GitLab, create a webhook for your project, enter the trigger URL (e.g. `https://JENKINS_URL/project/YOUR_JOB`) and paste the token in the **Secret Token** field
+1. After you add the webhook, click the **Test** button, and it should succeed

 ## Troubleshooting